aquasecurity/vscode-tfsec/README.md

 - Refactor the runner to clean up extension code
 - clean up some redundant code

-### 1.6.1
-- Prettify with nice icons
--
-### 1.6.0
-- Switch from ExecSync to Spawn for running tfsec
-- Don't show the output window so much, we know its there
-- Update mass ignores to always add a new line

-### 1.5.0
-- Check for tfsec before running any commands
-- Add debug setting for richer output option
-- remove some redundant logging

-### 1.4.1
-- Fix updater

-### 1.4.0
-- Use output channel instead of terminal for better cross platform command support
-- Remove explicit run command and use refresh to update the list with a fresh run
-- Add ignore all severity
-- Fix the refresh after ignores have been completed
-- Add more information to the update output

-### 1.3.1
-- Update the repository link

-### 1.3.0
-- Remove dependency on codes resource for resolving legacy IDs

 #### See Change log for more information